muses-code-js/learn-nodejs/_steps/step3-create-server.markdown

 ### Create a server.js file

 Create a new file called `server.js`.
-You can do this using the `File` menu in Cloud9.
+You can do this using the `File` menu in your text editor.
 Once created you will see it listed in the file view.
-Double-click on it to open it in an editor.
+Double-click on it to open.
 It should be completely empty.

 ### Import the Express module